The Journal of Bahá’í Studies welcomes the submission of articles that are relevant to Bahá’í Studies as defined in the widest sense.

 Notes may be in the form of endnotes or footnotes, though the Journal will employ footnotes in the published form.
 According to MLA guidelines, it is preferable for footnotes or endnotes to be few and very concise.

 Sources used should be provided according to MLA style as parenthetical citations within the text and a list of Works Cited at the end of the article.

 The “Works Cited” page should follow the MLA guidelines and include every work (and only those works) referred to in the text, in alphabetical order by author.
 The author is responsible for the completeness and accuracy of quotations and for all publication information.
 Therefore it is important to check all such information carefully.
 For examples of citation format and format for Works Cited, authors are urged to examine the exemplar article (see below) for JBS house style.
 Further information on how to prepare a manuscript in MLA style can be found in the MLA Style Manual and in various online sites, such as the OWL at Perdue Resources.

 The abstract should be from 50 to 100 words in length and should summarize the primary objective of the article.

 The author should also include an autobiographical note of not more than 100 words.
 This information generally includes the author’s field of expertise and academic credentials.
-The entire package of article, abstract and biographical note should be sent as an email attachment to

 For matters of style, punctuation, spelling, formatting, citations, and Works Cited, authors are urged to examine: HOUSE STYLE EXAMPLE.